-Delaware Valley University utilizes the Omnilert emergency alert system to communicate with members of the campus community in situations where timing is a relevant issue.
+Delaware Valley University utilizes the Omnilert (branded as Aggie Alert) emergency alert system to communicate with members of the campus community in situations where timing is a relevant issue.
 Community members are encouraged regularly to sign up for the system which issues alerts via emails, SMS text (cell phones), the campus tele-video system, campus network-connected PCs, and social media.